parcoor/parcoor.github.io/_posts/2023-08-08-introducing-nnc.md

 ## Conclusion
 NNC allows to build, train, store, use neural networks in a pretty easy and intuitive way.
-We hope - and think - it can be useful for engineers dealing with limiting resources and wanting to solve relative simple tasks with neural networks.
+We hope - and think - it can be useful for engineers dealing with limited resources and wanting to solve relative simple tasks with neural networks.

-We also think this framework can be useful to teachers and students, through making the inner-work of a neural network easily observable, enabling fine-granular control for experimenting etc.
+We also think this framework can be useful to researchers, teachers and students, by making the inner-work of a neural network easily observable, enabling fine-granular control for experimenting etc.